-- Supervisors will ensure that all employees receive general and job-specific training prior to initial or new job assignments. - Supervisors will ensure that employees are trained whenever new substances, processes, procedures, or equipment are introduced to the workplace that may create new hazards.
+- Supervisors will ensure that all employees receive general and job-specific training prior to initial or new job assignments. - Supervisors will ensure that employees are trained whenever new substances, processes, procedures or equipment are introduced to the workplace that may create new hazards.
 Training must also be given when new or previously unrecognized hazards are brought to a supervisor's attention. - All training will be documented and kept in department files.
+The attached Employee Training Checklist form (or equivalent) can be used for this purpose.

-10.0 Hazard COMMUNICATION AND HAZARD REPORTING
+10.0 COMMUNICATION AND HAZARD REPORTING